D-lucasdevil/D.I.V.I.D.E./README.md

 ## ☠️ License

-This repository uses the MIT License.
+This repository uses the Creative Commons Attribution-NonCommercial 4.0 International License.
 You may contribute or clone, but remember... **she sees everything.**

 ---